NethServer/docs/administrator-manual/en/mail.rst

 it does not differentiate between mail domains and catches also any outgoing message.

-.. warning:: On some countries, enabling the *Always send a copy
+.. warning:: On some countries, enabling the *Forward a copy of
-             (Bcc)* can be against privacy laws.
+             all messages* can be against privacy laws.

 .. _email_log: